 Moreover, it is compatible with the Creality slicing software as well as the popular programs we all know and love like Cura, Simplify3D, and Repetier-Host.

 With a build volume of 235 x 235 x 250 mm, a layer resolution of 0.1 to 0.4 mm, and a printing precision of 0.1 mm, you can easily print anything you can think of, from small miniature all the way to larger pieces and decoration items.
-The large build volume opens up a door for more creative work.
+The large build volume of this 3d printer under 500 opens up a door for more creative work.

-- Durable Carborundum Glass bed with a large build volume
+- Durable Carborundum Glass with a large build volume

 - Has auto-leveling for user-friendly printing